-The German monk Martin Luther (1483-1546) ignited the Protestant Reformation when he called on the Catholic church to acknowledge the Bible as authoritative, even over the Church.
+The German monk Martin Luther (1483-1546) ignited the Protestant Reformation when he called on the Catholic Church to acknowledge the Bible as authoritative, even over tradition.
 Historically, Lutheranism has reflected Luther’s view on many matters, including marriage and divorce.

 What exactly should a couple do if adultery has occurred?
 What are the parameters regarding “desertion”?
 And what is an example of a physical inability to be intimate?
 Keep reading to learn more.